How to balance blogging with 9-to-5 job

 To balance blogging with 9-to-5 job, never forget your whys

 You decided to balance blogging with a 9-to-5 job because you had specific goals.
-Always remember them, because you will have hard days.
-Days in which discouragement, fatigue and laziness will test your motivation.
+Hence, never forget them – because you will have hard days.
+Days in which discouragement, fatigue, and laziness will test your motivation.

 We never think about those days when we are making plans for the future, excited about our new side hustle.
 But everyday life can be extraordinarily exhausting, especially when we have a full-time job and a side hustle to run.

 Some days, you’ll be sitting in front of your laptop feeling mentally exhausted.
 You’ll wonder why you’re working double if you haven’t started to see any side money yet.
-So, more than ever, you’ll have to remember why you balance blogging with a 9-to-5 job.
+So, more than ever, you’ll have to remember why you started balancing blogging with a 9-to-5 job.

-What can help you in these days of discouragement is having a journal or even a folder on your laptop or phone containing things that inspired you to start.
-It could be some notes with plans for the future and interviews with bloggers who were in your shoes before they succeeded.
-It could be reminders that the sacrifices you’re making have an expiration date or even photos of a property you want to live in in the future when you’re making good money from your blog.
+One thing that can help you in these days of discouragement is having a journal or even a folder on your laptop or phone containing things that inspired you to start.
+It could be some notes with plans for the future or interviews with bloggers who were in your shoes before they succeeded.
+It could be reminders that the sacrifices you’re making have an expiration date or even photos of a property you want to live in in the future when you’re making enough money from your blog.

 Plan and organize your tasks to balance blogging with 9-to-5 job